cterveen/rzvdaventria/README.md

 Configure a minimal Drupal system according to the documents in help.
 The recommended order is:

+- webcam_en_weer.md
 - modules.md
 - instellingen.md
 - inhoudstypen.md
 - blokken.md

-Copy all files to the  themes/Daventria folder
+Copy all files to the Drupal main folder

 Enable the theme

 ## Use

-Help for configuration of modules, data types, content types, views etc. is available in themes/help
+Help for configuration of modules, data types, content types, views etc. is available in /help

 ## Credits